Mental Health Impacts All of Us

 How can I get services for my child?

-Ask your Parent Coordinator, School Social Worker, or Guidance Counselor for more information about your school's mental health program.
+Ask your Parent Coordinator, School Social Worker, or School Counselor for more information about your school's mental health program.

 What if I need help talking to my school?